 - SHPE (Society of Hispanic Professional Engineers)

 We work with programs like Junior Achievement and One Million Degrees that encourage youth empowerment through education initiatives, including career programming and mentorship.
-We also partner with our Employee Resource Groups to encourage a more diverse referral pipeline for entry-level through executive positions.
+We also partner with our Employee Resource Groups to encourage a more diverse referral pipeline.

 The Talent Acquisition team works with external parties for events held by the National Sales Network and National Black MBA Association.
-Allstate also supports historically Black colleges and universities and Hispanic-Serving Institutions to attract talent to our employment and entrepreneur career opportunities.
+Allstate also supports historically Black colleges and universities and Hispanic- and Minority-serving institutions to attract talent to our employment and entrepreneur career opportunities.
+We are expanding partnerships with the Divine 9 Fraternities and Sororities.

 Performance and pay practices review

-The pay equity analysis compares the pay of men and women, and non-minorities and minorities within similar jobs.
-If any statistically significant gaps in pay are identified, adjustments are made.
-Based on the 2020 analysis, Allstate has no evidence of systemic gender or racial pay discrimination.
+We complete an annual pay equity analysis that compares the pay of men and women, and non-minorities and minorities within similar jobs.
+If we identify any statistically significant gaps in pay, we make adjustments.

-Allstate educates recruiters, managers and hiring managers to foster inclusive hiring and value diversity and equity in the workplace.
+Allstate educates recruiters, managers and hiring managers to foster inclusive hiring and ensure diversity and equity are valued in the workplace.
 We require all new employees to complete Inclusive Diversity & Equity training.
-The training includes topics such as self-awareness regarding cultural identity and unconscious bias, and provides tools to help employees create a more inclusive environment.
-Participants can complete self-assessments on their level of cross-cultural competency.
+It includes topics such as self-awareness regarding cultural identity and unconscious bias and provides tools to help employees create a more inclusive environment.

 We continued to offer the Disrupting the Unconscious Bias of Cultural Fit course, designed to target the ways we may unconsciously label diverse candidates as not “the right fit” for a role.
 The course presents new ways to evaluate how everyone can add to the organization and create impact.
-Multiple business units have included this course in their leadership training, and approximately 8,050 employees have participated.
-In 2020, we launched four courses on disability inclusion, and approximately 100 employees have participated.
+Multiple business units have included this course in their leadership training, and 13,523 employees participated in 2021.
+To address inclusive belonging at Allstate, the course “From Microinequities to Inclusion: Understanding and Addressing Subtle Expressions of Bias” educates on microinequities and allyship, and was completed by 34,031 employees in 2021.

 Allstate strives to improve the communities where we work, live and connect through responsible supply chain practices.
-In 2020, we spent $235 million with minority-, woman-, veteran-, LGBTQ- and disabled-owned businesses.
-In 2020, analysis indicated that $1 spent with Allstate’s diverse suppliers results in $1.93 in total economic production.
-This means the economic impact of Allstate’s purchases with diverse-owned suppliers in 2020 is estimated at $450 million, which supports jobs and wages/benefits within that supplier chain and the communities where those businesses operate.
+In 2021 we spent over $366 million with minority-, woman-, veteran-, LGBTQ- and disabled-owned businesses, compared to $235 million in 2020.
+A recent, analysis indicated that $1 spent with Allstate’s diverse suppliers drives $1.97 in total economic production.
+This means the economic impact of Allstate’s purchases with diverse-owned suppliers in 2021 is estimated at over $680 million, which supports jobs and wages/benefits within that supplier chain and the communities where those businesses operate.

 In 2020, Allstate made headlines by working exclusively with a group of minority-, women- and veteran-owned businesses for a $1.2 billion corporate bond offering.
 This is the first time a corporate bond offering of this size has been managed exclusively by diverse enterprises.
 We consider it an important milestone for improving equity in our financial markets.